sourcegraph/about/handbook/product/design/workshops/user-story-mapping.md

 Ahead of the workshop, be sure to:

-- Have a working space ready to go, with the warmup activity and basic skeleton of a user story map already in place.
+- Have a working space ready to go, with the warmup activity and basic skeleton of a user story map already in place
-- Make sure everyone has access to the working space.
+- Make sure everyone has access to the working space
-- Share the workshop invite with the agenda included.
+- Share the workshop invite with the agenda included

 ### Template